monika-sivickaite/Portfolio/README.md

 # Portfolio
-This portfolion includes programming challanges using python ATLS1300
+This portfolio includes programming challanges
+Used language: python
+ATLS1300